Chinese Porcelain Collection

 Green and sepia FitzHugh

-Around the 1780's the next patterns to appear were the mostly monochrome Fitzhugh pattern.
+Around the 1780s the next patterns to appear were the mostly monochrome FitzHugh pattern.
 It was only made for a few decades up until the 1820 and exclusively for export.
 The spectacular quality is similar to the best of the above mentioned Nanking and late Willow patterns.

-The Fitzhugh pattern bears a close resemblance to the composition of the design on contemporary Chinese textiles, which might have served as an inspiration to the pattern maker.
+The FitzHugh pattern bears a close resemblance to the composition of the design on contemporary Chinese textiles, which might have served as an inspiration to the pattern maker.
 It consists of four groups of flowers or plants spaced evenly around a central panel, which in rare pieces are replaced with a coat-of-arm, initials, or a scenic view.

-Fitzhugh pattern have been and are reproduced.
-Collectors should get to know the typical shapes.
-Because Fitzhugh was popular in the late 18th and early 19th century the shapes of pieces should reflect the style of the period - larger dinner plates with a shallow curved rim, drum shaped teapots, helmet or hog snout pitcheers, twisted stalk handles with elaborate leaf terminals.
-There should be no marks.
-The serving pieces are quite substantial and heavily potted, often with a noticeable "orange peel" surface.
-There should be noticeable wear - most prevalent on the fronts of plates where they were stacked together and on platters and dishes where food was scooped with spoons and meat was cut with steel bladed knives.
 If there is gilt penciling over the enamel it should show some wear somewhere!
-Look for the typical small black spots and pin holes on the surface typical of Chinese export porcelain of the18th and early 19th century, along with a slight grayish color to the paste itself.
+Look for the typical small black spots and pin holes on the surface typical of Chinese export porcelain of the 18th and early 19th century, along with a slight grayish color to the paste itself.
 There are some obvious fakes around.
 Some orange and green enameled plates with very heavy and poorly painted decoration on very white sparkling porcelain.
 Sometimes these are bound in pewter rims.
-Be wary of green Fitzhugh on which the design is done with decals and filled in with a very watery green enamel.
-Be especially wary of any eagle decorated green or orange fitzhugh - its coming out of China as we speak.
+Be wary of green FitzHugh on which the design is done with decals and filled in with a very watery green enamel.
+Be especially wary of any eagle decorated green or orange FitzHugh - its coming out of China as we speak.

 The Rose Medallion family 1840-1880